 “All the kiosks will look a little different depending on who the proprietor is.”

 Per Kilbane Seckers, some will serve as stand-alone sports-betting-only kiosks, while others, like those operated by Intralot, may integrate sports betting, lottery tickets, and Keno through a split-screen display on a single machine.
 Hosts were given the freedom to choose which proprietor they wanted to partner with based on the product that best suited their needs.

 All machines have a few features in common.
 First, your account information is shared across every machine, so that you can cash out your winnings from any kiosk host who agrees to do so.
 Second, all kiosks keep the same running tally of your weekly bets in order to cap your wagering when you hit the weekly $700 limit.
 Finally, all have the same restrictions on the types of bets that can be placed: Point spread, moneyline, over/under, and parlays of two to four legs.

 Kiosk market will continue to grow throughout 2023

 Beyond the phased rollout, the Ohio kiosk market will continue to grow through the coming year.
-The Ohio Lottery pre-approved 1,556 kiosk hosts, but as of this writing, only 1,103 hosts have received conditional approval from the OCCC to operate a kiosk.
-That leaves room for more than 400 more kiosks to open in the Buckeye State should the new kiosk market take off.
+The Ohio Lottery has pre-approved 1,607 kiosk hosts, but as of this writing, only 1,103 hosts have received conditional approval from the OCCC to operate a kiosk.
+That leaves room for nearly 500 more kiosks to open in the Buckeye State should the new kiosk market take off.